Affine Grassmannians and the geometric Satake in mixed characteristic: Dimension of affine Deligne-Lusztig varieties

 \subsection{Dimension of affine Deligne-Lusztig varieties}

-Let $F$ be a non-archimedean local field with ring of integers $\mO$, and let $L$ be the completion of its maximal unramified extension, with $\mO_L$ its ring of integers.
+We use the notations as in \S\ \ref{not}.
+So $F$ is a totally ramified extension of $F_0=W(k)[1/p]$ with $\mO$ its ring of integers.
+Let $L$ be the completion of its maximal unramified extension, with $\mO_L$ its ring of integers.
 Let $\sigma\in \Gal(L/F)$ denote the Frobenius element.
-Let $G$ be an unramfied group over $F$.
+Let $G$ be a reductive group scheme over $\mO$.
 For $b\in G(L)$ and $\mu\in\xcoch^+$, we define the (closed) affine Deligne-Lusztig ``variety" as